 The Audit Committee is mandated by the Board to undertake delegated work on the Board's behalf to gain reasonable assurance regarding the integrity of risk management, financial reporting, accounting, auditing and internal controls, as well as to fulfill relevant legal obligations of an Audit Committee of a reporting issuer.
-The Audit Committee Charter, attached as Appendix "B", defines the responsibilities of the Committee.
+The Audit Committee Charter attached to this Annual Information Form defines the responsibilities of the Committee.
 The GTAA maintains a separate internal audit function led by the Director, Internal Audit, who reports directly and independently to the Audit Committee.

-As of the date of this report, the members of the Audit Committee are: Johan van 't Hof (Chair), Don Kennedy, Roger Mahabir, Hazel McCallion, Eric Plesman, Michelle Samson-Doel, Rajeev Viswanathan and Deepak Ruparell.
+As at December 31, 2023, the members of the Audit Committee were: Johan van 't Hof (Chair), Douglas Allingham (ex-officio), Lise Fournel, Don Kennedy, Jennifer Tracy Li, Eric Plesman, Mark Schwab and Rajeev Viswanathan.